An electric car is plugged into a charging station as a glowing sunset sky reflects off its sleek metallic surface, symbolizing modern sustainability.

 EV adoption continues to grow in multiple countries, passing tipping points.

-More than 17 million new electric cars were sold worldwide in 2024, 20 percent of all cars purchased.
+More than 17 million electric cars were sold worldwide in 2024, 20 percent of all new cars purchased.
 Most of those cars (11 million) were sold in China, maintaining its multiyear lead as the largest EV market.

 EV adoption is following an S-curve trajectory in many countries.
 Adoption of other innovative technologies like wind and solar have also followed S-curve trajectories — driven by factors that make technology adoption easier over time, such as learning curves, economies of scale, technology reinforcement, and social diffusion.
 One of the defining aspects of S-curves is that they accelerate — as markets reach certain thresholds, adoption rates typically increase.
 Exhibit 1 shows a high-level S-curve trend, and the different phases of the curve.